allink/allink-core-static/docs/templates/plugins.md

 In this example we will create a custom template for our `work` app (which is mainly used for projects and references).

-## Quick overfiew: default templates
+## Quick overview: default templates

 The most common templates that have been used again and again are ready to be downloaded/copied from the [allink-core repository (work templates)](https://github.com/allink/allink-core/tree/v1.0.x/allink_core/core/templates/allink_core/work/plugins).